McMaster-Carr logo

 These Grade 5 or Class 8 nuts are your go-to for fastening most machinery and equipment.
 To avoid stripped threads during installation, make sure your screw has a comparable strength rating.

-Steel—These locknuts are best for dry environments since moisture will cause them to rust.
+Steel—Best for dry environments since moisture will cause these nuts to rust.

 Thread